tenebrousedge/shell_guide/shell_guide.md

 $ source ~/.zshrc
 ```

 You also have dotfiles which are configuration for various things.
 Those are the hidden files that begin with a period.
+Changing any of the config options is, well, optional, but you may want to do so.
+Generally it's a good idea to keep your dotfiles under source control (TODO: link to git dotfile instructions) but it's slightly trickier to get those set up on a new machine than your normal git repo, so if you do this, make a script that does these steps for you.

 ### git